pulse-framework/pulse/docs/v3/introduction/what-is-pulse.md

 ### Typescript

 Pulse is written in Typescript and is designed to support it heavily.
-Everything is type safe out of the box and encourages you to write clean typed code.
+Everything is type safe out of the box and encourages you to write clean typed code, however Pulse can still be used without Typescript.

 ## Quick Walk-Through